-This appendix describes the process where proponents of a new generating unit provide to AEMO the information necessary to determine the forecast generating data.
+This appendix describes the process-guidelines for where proponents of a new generating unit who are required to provide to AEMO with the information necessary to determine the forecast generationgenerating data, or wish to provide additional or updated information.
+This information is provided for the purposes of clause 3.6.2A of the NER.

 The process ensures that proponents provide credible information.
 The process is:

-- AEMO assumes each new generating unit operates continuously at full capacity from its installation date. - Reductions from full capacity are valid only if AEMO receives credible advice from the operator detailing: - forced-Forced outages,. - planned-Planned outages,. - an Anenergy limit, - an An intent to operate only when the relevant spot price exceeds a stated value, or - generation-Generation being determined by factors outside the control of the Generator such as the seasonal nature of the fuel source. - · Any specified reductions due to forced outages are incorporated as a uniform reduction in availability. - Any specified reduction due to planned outages are is applied during periods specified by the Generator. - Any specified energy limit shall be applied by distributing generation, from the previous financial yearReference Year, from the highest price settlement period to lower-priced periods until the specified energy is exhausted. - Where an intent to operate only above a specified price is applied, then the generation profile comprises full capacity when the corresponding historical price exceeded exceeds the specified value, and zero at other times. - Where an external factor is limiting production, then the generation profile is as specified by the generator, provided this is accepted as reasonable by AEMO.
+AEMO assumes each new generating unit operates continuously at full capacity from its installation date.

+Reductions from full capacity are valid only if AEMO receives credible advice from the operator detailing:

+Forced outages.

+Planned outages.

+An energy limit.

+An intent to operate only when the relevant spot price exceeds a stated value, or

+Generation being determined by factors outside the control of the Generator such as the seasonal nature of the fuel source.

+Any specified reductions due to forced outages are incorporated as a uniform reduction in availability.

+Any specified reduction due to planned outages is applied during periods specified by the Generator.

+Any specified energy limit shall be applied by distributing generation, from the Reference Year, from the highest price settlement period to lower-priced periods until the specified energy is exhausted.

+Where an intent to operate only above a specified price is applied, the generation profile comprises full capacity when the corresponding historical price exceeds the specified value, and zero at other times.

+Where an external factor is limiting production, the generation profile is as specified by the generator, provided this is accepted as reasonable by AEMO.

+The process for wind and solar generation is:

+- Alterations from the estimated generation profile prepared by AEMO under section 5.4 are valid only if AEMO receives credible advice from the proponent detailing: - Commissioning activities. - Planned outages. - Considerations relating to capacity factor. - Consideration of auxiliary load. - Consideration of losses within unregulated transmission/distribution/connection assets located between the generating unit's connection point and the wholesale connection point/s. - Consideration of additional limitations anticipated to impact output for all or part of the Target Year.

+The process for thermal, hydro and storage generating units is:

+- As the proponent provides the generation/load profile, supporting evidence will be required from the proponent detailing:

+- Commissioning activities.

+- Operational behaviour.

+- Planned outages.

+- Energy limits.

+- Consideration of auxiliary load. - Consideration of losses within unregulated transmission/distribution/connection assets located between the generating unit's connection point and the wholesale connection point/s. - Consideration of additional limitations anticipated to impact output for all or part of the Target Year.

+AEMO may seek an independent review of any information provided by a proponent in relation to information provided to support the forecast generation data of new generating units.